Introduction to optimization methods for training SciML models: Stochastic gradient descent (SGD)

 \subsection{Theoretical results}

-In this section, we present key convergence results for SGD applied to the finite-sum minimization problem~\eqref{eq:min_problem}.
-We outline one representative proof to illustrate the main proof techniques, while additional results and proofs can be found in \cite{garrigos2023handbook}.
+In this section, we present key convergence results for SGD applied to problem~\eqref{eq:min_problem}, and outline one representative proof to illustrate the main techniques.
+Additional results and proofs can be found in~\cite{garrigos2023handbook,bottou2018optimization}.
 Throughout, we denote by $\theta^\star$ a solution of~\eqref{eq:min_problem}.
-Note, the discussed results remain valid if the stochastic gradient $\nabla f_{i_k}$ is replaced by any unbiased gradient estimator $g_k$ satisfying $\mathbb{E}[g_k]=\nabla f(\theta_k)$.
+Note, the discussed results remain valid if the stochastic gradient $\nabla f_{i_k}$ is replaced by any unbiased gradient estimator $g_k$ satisfying $\mathbb{E}[g_k\mid \theta_k]=\nabla f(\theta_k)$.

 The stated results mainly depend on the assumptions we make about the objective function.
+We always assume the function to be bounded from below.
 One quite common assumption is smoothness.

-\begin{defn} A function $f:\mathbb{R}^n\rightarrow \mathbb{R}$ is said to be smooth if there exists $L>0$ such that, for all $\theta_1,\theta_2\in \mathbb{R}^n$,
+\begin{defn} A function $f:\mathbb{R}^n\rightarrow \mathbb{R}$ is said to be $L$-smooth if there exists $L>0$ such that, for all $\theta_1,\theta_2\in \mathbb{R}^n$,

 \end{defn}